Best Cheap Health Insurance in Illinois (2026)

 Monthly costs are for a 40-year-old.

-ACA plans, also called "Obamacare" plans, give you good health insurance coverage no matter what plan level you pick.
+Affordable Care Act (ACA) plans, also called "Obamacare" plans, give you good medical insurance coverage no matter what plan level you pick.
 All the plans have to include coverage for at least 10 health situations, including:

 • Preventive and wellness visits